-Having compared the options under these four Scenarios, the Report finds that the Proposed Franchising Scheme is still the best option to deliver GMCA's objectives for the bus network and achieve Greater Manchester's long-term ambition for a fully integrated public transport system.
+Having compared the options under these four Scenarios, the Report finds that the Proposed Franchising Scheme is still the best option to deliver GMCA's objectives for the bus network and achieve Greater Manchester's longterm ambition for a fully integrated public transport system.
 This is compared to leaving buses organised as they are now (the 'Do Minimum' option) or a partnership with bus operators.
+The report shows that the effect of Covid-19 on the patronage and revenue of bus services in Greater Manchester has been severe.
+Whilst services are likely to continue to recover as the economy recovers, and social distancing and travel restrictions reduce, the timing and extent of this recovery is not yet clear.